Last Updated on

 - Make sure that the massage is not painful.
 It must be cozy and feel good.
 If it’s done harshly or quickly, your partner will feel uncomfortable and tensed.
 This kills the actual purpose of a relaxing massage.

-- It’s better to stay away from the bony region around the neck as bones don’t Instead, they are pain sensitive.
-Try to focus more on the fleshy and cartilaginous area.
+- It’s better to stay away from the bony region around the neck as bones don’t Instead, they are pain-sensitive.
+Try to focus more on the fleshy and cartilaginous areas.

 Massaging the Neck with Simple Techniques

 This is the basic method for massaging the neck.
 As you know that the muscles located in your neck region are quite delicate, small and soft, we need to use fingertips only.
 To do this, clip and file your fingernails below the fingertips.
 Then trip and file the nails to ensure that they don’t scratch or damage the skin.

 Drape one hand over each of the shoulders of your partner and keep them as close to his neck.
 Now start squeezing the trapezius gently in between your fingertip and the heel of your hand.
 Make sure that your thumbs are beside index finger, and they stay out of the way.
 While you are squeezing, hold the squeezed area for a few seconds and then gradually release it.
 Repeat the process is going up towards the ears and then come down back towards the shoulders again.

 I’ve already discussed this technique in my shoulder massage post.
 However, just to give you a quick update, stand on the right side of your partner, make a C-shape with the left hand and drape it over the back of his neck.
 Now press into the sides of the neck using your fingertips and thumbs.